 This is a small plant, unlike regular Alocasia plants.
 But it is gaining popularity because of the unique foliage.
 The leaf shape of Tiny Dancer resembles Alocasia Cucullata.

 According to the International Aroid Society, this plant is awarded as the most unusual aroid.
-This plant originated from the United States, and it was first introduced in 2013.
-It was hybridized by LariAnn Garner.
+This plant originated in the United States and was first introduced in 2013.
+LariAnn Garner hybridized it.

-It is a manageable plant because of the small size.
+It is a manageable plant because of its small size.
 This plant care guide thoroughly explains all requirements for this unique, new cultivar of the Alocasia genus.

 Alocasia Tiny Dancer Care

 This variety of Alocasia needs moderate care to thrive.
-You should use a well-draining potting mixture that contains peat moss, orchid bark, charcoal, perlite, and potting soil.
-Add water when the top 2-3″ of the soil surface are thoroughly dry.
+Use a well-draining potting mixture that contains peat moss, orchid bark, charcoal, perlite, and potting soil.
+Add water when the top 2-3″ of the soil surface is thoroughly dry.
 The indoor temperature should be between 65 to75 degrees Fahrenheit (18.3 – 23.8 degrees Celsius).

-A well-draining, peat-based mix is the most appropriate soil for growing an Alocasia Tiny Dancer.
+A well-draining, peat-based mix is the most appropriate soil for growing the Tiny Dancer Alocasia.
 It should be rich in minerals and nutrients.

 You can create a homemade mixture using the following ingredients:

-Do not allow the soil to get very dry; otherwise, it becomes compact and difficult to rehydrate.
+Do not let the soil get very dry; otherwise, it becomes compact and difficult to rehydrate.

-If you would like to keep it outdoors, the most suitable USDA hardiness zone is 10-11.
+If you want to keep it outdoors, the most suitable USDA hardiness zone is 10-11.
 This plant will perform well if you plant it in March.
 You should take the pH test and make sure the soil pH is between 5.6 – 7.

 Watering

 This Alocasia enjoys plenty of moisture in the soil; therefore, never let the soil dry out completely.
-Overwatering is also detrimental for this plant, so be moderate in terms of watering.
+Overwatering is also detrimental for this plant, so be moderate watering.

 The leaves can help you fix your watering schedule; therefore, pay attention to the leaf’s appearance.
 Yellow leaves mean overwatering, whereas brown tips mean under-watering.

 This tropical plant can tolerate a range of lighting settings.
-In my opinion, partial sunlight is the best lighting condition for Alocasia Tiny Dancer.
+I believe partial sunlight is the best lighting condition for Alocasia Tiny Dancer.
 You can keep it in up to 80% shade.

-According to other gardening experts, Alocasia Tiny Dancer prefers bright filtered sunlight but can also withstand low light.
+According to other gardening experts, Alocasia Tiny Dancer prefers bright filtered sunlight but can withstand low light.
 Most growers misinterpret ‘bright indirect light.’
-It simply means you should place your plant next to bright light but use sheer curtains if the sun is falling directly.
+It means you should place your plant next to bright light but use sheer curtains if the sun falls directly.

 Indoors an eastern or western light exposure is acceptable.
 If you want to grow it in a small corner of your office, you should use the help of fluorescent lights.